 What It Means To Be A Warrior Today

 If you look up the definition of a Warrior, you will find its meaning was “especially true in former times” and indicates a brave or experienced soldier or fighter.
 Read further and you learn that the word has taken on new meaning today.
 In fact, the word is now used to describe everyday people who are very strong and don’t give up easily.
-When the Fitness Warriors program was formed in 2014, we knew we were going to be fighting.
+When the Fitness Warriors program was formed with the support of the Anthem Foundation in 2014, we knew we were going to be fighting.
 Not in a war, not in the streets, but fighting none the less.
 The program was designed to combat the health inequities that exist in our region.
 We knew we needed to train community members to prepare them to lead classes in parts of our city where there are no gyms, it isn’t safe to go outside for a walk, and fitness isn’t a priority.
 We knew it would take someone brave to start a class where none had ever existed.
 We knew we needed Warriors to do this work.
 Now, six years later, in the midst of a pandemic and a different public health crisis – racism – this couldn’t be more true.
 The Warriors remain steadfast in their fight against health inequities but we are witnessing them take on that new meaning of a Warrior – they are stronger than ever and it is clear that they won’t give up easily.

 In March, when we had to cancel the 60 in-person classes we offered free each week throughout the region, we knew we had to find another way to help keep people moving.
 We called the Warriors to action and started filming; creating a series of fitness videos led by the Warriors our community know and love.
 It wasn’t long before we realized we needed more.
 Some Warriors, of their own volition, started leading classes via Facebook live.
 The videos and Facebook live sessions were great but we were still missing something.
 We weren’t able to interact with our participants, motivate them during the workout, laugh together, or enjoy the fellowship that our fitness families are accustomed to when they come to one of our classes.
 We decided to start offering Zoom classes, which meant learning how to lead classes virtually.
 The Warriors stepped up to the plate, and in mid-April we trained eight Warriors and prepared to launch our first series of weekly virtual fitness classes.
 We were going to be able to offer classes every day of the week, with the exception of Sundays, and were excited to have a variety of class formats to meet the needs of the community.